 Local Anesthesia: A Hands-on Training Program

-- adjust your use of local anesthesia when medical contraindications or concerns are present.
+- Adjust the use of local anesthesia when medical contraindications or concerns are present

 Illustrated lectures, video, demonstration, discussion, clinical participation.